cucumber-attic/cucumber-ruby-spike-donotuse/README.md

 ## Usage

-### With Cucumber
+### With "Legacy" Cucumber Code

 Stepping Stone includes excellent support for Cucumber.
-First is a custom language extension that allows you to use the Stepping Stone DSL as the primary method of interacting with Cucumber.
-The second is a compatibility layer that re-uses your old step definitions.
+Require 'stepping_stone/step_defs' in your mappers and go to town.

 ## Copyright